 - Step 8: In the Catalog, enter the name for your catalog and click Create New.

 Product review may take up to several hours, but you can check its status in the Products on TikTok section in your Ecwid dashboard.
 All approved products will appear in the “Listed products” column.

 Once approved, your catalog will appear in your TikTok Business Center.
 Catalog syncing automatically happens twice a day.
 Ecwid has a guide on how to manage your product listings in TikTok.

 WooCommerce is a recent ecommerce integration (May 2022) to the TikTok platform.
 Simply download the TikTok for WooCommerce plugin from your WordPress dashboard and activate.

 If you don’t yet have an online store, read our guide to see which ecommerce platform is best for you.

 Now that you have connected your online store to your TikTok account, it’s time to get creative and promote your products.
 The only way to do this is to create engaging content that encourages more followers and promotes brand awareness.

-Since our last update, TikTok has rolled out improvements and released new features in its platform, including:
+Since our last update in January 2023, TikTok has rolled out the following new features: